 Symptoms of Opioid Withdrawal

-If you have ever tried to stop using opioids on your own without any medical help, known as “cold turkey detox”, you probably already know how unsafe and unpleasant the experience was.
-For many addicts, this is one of the strongest reasons they continue using day in and day out for so long.
+Suppose you have ever tried to stop using opioids on your own without any medical help, known as “cold turkey detox.”
+In that case, you probably already know how unsafe and unpleasant the experience was.
+For many addicts, this is one of the most substantial reasons they continue using day in and day out for so long.

-Anyone with a history of opioid dependence will likely face severe withdrawal symptoms when trying to quit the habit.
+Anyone with a history of opioid dependence will likely face severe withdrawal symptoms when quitting the habit.
 The withdrawal symptoms can be so intense that they are difficult to control in an unmonitored environment.
 Cutting off opioids abruptly could trigger the following physical and psychological withdrawal symptoms:

 - Intense anxiety

 - Enlarged pupils